-- Always cook food for the shortest cooking time recommended.
-Check to see how the food is cooking.
-If needed, touch the easy minute pad while the oven is operating or after the cooking cycle is over (see the "Using easy minute" section). - Stir, turn over, or rearrange the food being cooked about halfway through the cooking time for all recipes.
-This will help make sure the food is evenly cooked. - If you do not have a cover for a dish, use wax paper, or microwave-approved paper towels or plastic wrap.
-Remember to turn back a corner of the plastic wrap to vent steam during cooking.
+- Always cask food for the shortest cooking time recommended.
+Check to see how the food is cooking if needed, touch the scio manute pad while the over is operating or after the oppositio cycle is over fisee the Tirsing and installed section. - Stir turn over at rearrange the food being cooked about halfway through the cooking time for all recipes.
+This will help make acre the food is evenly cooked. - If you do not have a cover for a dish, use wax paper, or microwave approved paper towels or plastic wrap.
+Homember to turn back a comer of the plastic wrap to veri Great Colleg Goding.